caporizzi/Bulles/README.md

 ![enter image description here](https://i.imgur.com/e6Nv6nR.png) The domain is mostly liquid, with ~70% of cells as liquid and ~30% representing gas regions.

+The main bottleneck will likely come from the global equivalence resolution step.
+This stage currently relies on gathering equivalence pairs on rank 0, which introduces a synchronization point and limits parallel efficiency as the number of processes increases.

+Since all the execution was done locally, performance metrics such as runtime scaling or memory consumption were excluded from the analysis.
+The main focus was on verifying correctness and ensuring that the algorithm works in a distributed-memory setting.
+However, the algorithm was designed with scalability in mind, and the next step is to run it on a supercomputer.
+With access to larger resources, it will be possible to measure speed-up, efficiency, and memory usage across hundreds or thousands of MPI ranks.
+This will provide a real evaluation of the parallel efficiency of the Union-Find based implementation and confirm its suitability for high-performance computing platforms.

 ## Limitations and Future Work